 Identifying an Amiable person’s Backup Behavior can be a challenge, because it often looks like acceptance.
 But this person’s acquiescence may signal a conflict in hiding.
 If you enter the meeting aware of this tendency, you can avoid Backup Behavior by taking time to recognize the Amiable person’s contributions and validate their concerns.
 Just the act of recognizing such concerns will go a long way to minimizing conflict and boosting buy-in.

 To avoid the Analytical Backup Behavior of withdrawing and avoiding, other participants can focus on rational arguments, rather than their own interpersonal needs.
 Setting aside one’s own desire for quick results (Driving), creativity and recognition (Expressive) or camaraderie and safety (Amiable) and focusing on making a well-informed and thoughtful decision will make the Analytical person comfortable.
 Showing patience with Analyticals’ long pauses and presenting them with one point to consider at a time can also help to keep these participants engaged and contributing.

 The examples above illustrate that a wide range of creative solutions and meeting-preparation tactics can enhance meeting productivity.
 Using your Versatility skills can help overcome Backup Behavior, whether our own or that of the others in our meetings.

-Dave Ingram is a Project Coordinator at TRACOM Group.
+Author: Dave Ingram is the author of this article.
 His writing has been featured in The Motley Fool, The Houston Chronicle, NYSE Moneysense and Yahoo.